Rich Pilon: The Kevin Stevens incident

 On May 14, 1993, game seven of the Patrick Division finals between the New York Islanders and the favored defending Stanley Cup champion Pittsburgh Penguins saw not only one of the greatest upsets in NHL playoff history (with Islanders' overtime goal by David Volek), but one of the worst freak accidents to ever occur on the ice.

 Early in the first period, the puck went into the Islanders' corner.
 The Penguins' star power forward, Kevin Stevens, skated in hard and attempted to hit Pilon who was battling for the puck, but instead was met by Pilon's visor which knocked Stevens unconscious in mid-air.
 The unprotected fall left Stevens to smash his face on the ice upon impact.
 Stevens lay motionless on the ice for several seconds, a pool of blood forming around his head, before the team trainer attended to him.
 Stevens was carted off the ice in a stretcher with a neck brace.
 He required immediate surgery on his crushed face to repair injuries that ended up being a broken sinus bone and nose, as well as many facial lacerations and bruises.
 Stevens' face required over one-hundred stitches that left him unrecognizable, even to his own family, for the next few weeks until the swelling went down.
 Fortunately for Stevens, the injury did not end his career, and he played 10 more seasons in the NHL.

 PPG Paints Arena statue

 Pilon and Jeff Norton are depicted as the two defenders Mario Lemieux skates between in a 4,700-pound bronze statue unveiled on March 7, 2012, at PPG Paints Arena (then called Consol Energy Center) in Pittsburgh, Pennsylvania.

 Personal life

 Pilon was born in Saskatoon, but grew up in St. Louis, Saskatchewan.
-His son Garrett was drafted by the Washington Capitals in the third round of the 2016 NHL Entry Draft.
+His son Garrett was drafted by the Washington Capitals in the third round of the 2016 NHL entry draft.

-Pilon currently resides in Saskatoon with his wife and two children where he works with a uranium mining company.
-After battling drugs and alcohol over the course of his career, Pilon has been sober for several years and volunteers in a program that uses hockey to encourage children ages eight to 14 to avoid substance abuse.
+Pilon runs a horse-drawn carriage business and received approval from Saskatoon City Council for a temporary permit to operate within city limits in December 2025.